Programme impact evaluation report (2020)

-The data for the result indicator 3.1, visiting vessels in small harbours, we gathered from the harbours and official data available at the webpage of the Maritime Administration of Estonia, https://veeteedeamet.ee.
-The numbers show a slow, but steady increase.
+The data for the result indicator 3.1, visiting vessels in small harbours, we gathered from the harbours and official data available at the webpage of the Maritime Administration of Estonia.
+Until 2020 the numbers showed a slow, but steady increase.

 Priority 4 "Integrated labour market"